DPT Contact Information

 - Detailed description of any and all action immediately following the incident.

-Upon receipt of the complaint, the Dean will make a judgment about the complaint to determine if it legitimate or bona fide.
-The complainant will be contacted verbally to address the concern and to ensure the appropriate action will be taken, if warranted.
-If appropriate, a meeting will be established with the complainant for clarification and resolution purposes.
+Upon receipt of the complaint, the Dean will make a judgment about the complaint to determine if it is valid.
+The complainant will be contacted verbally to address the concern and, as needed, a meeting will be established with the complaintant for clarification and resolution purposes.

-Careful assessment of the situation will be made requiring any and all pertinent review of all the necessary information.
+Careful assessment of the situation will be made requiring all pertinent review of all the necessary information.
 The Dean will respond in writing to the complainant outlining any corrective action(s) to be taken, if warranted.
 If the situation remains unresolved at this level, the Vice President for Academic Affairs will be notified and will attempt to resolve the dispute.
+Documentation of complaints, follow-up action, and outcome will be kept on file for a minimum of three (5) years in the office of the Dean.

 In the event the Dean is the object of the complaint, the Vice President for Academic Affairs will handle the complaint process.